andrescosta/jobico-cloud/README.md

 ### Installing the CA

-After creating a cluster, you can add the created CA by running the following command:
+Once the cluster is created, you can add the generated CA to local certificate databases by running the following command:

 ```bash
 ./cluster.sh ca add